Skip to main content

 Include the following statement on all course syllabi.

 Northwestern University is committed to supporting the wellness of our students.
 Student Affairs has multiple resources to support student wellness and mental health.
 If you are feeling distressed or overwhelmed, please reach out for help.
 Students can access confidential resources through the Counseling and Psychological Services (CAPS), Religious and Spiritual Life (RSL) and the Center for Awareness, Response and Education (CARE).
-Additional information on all of the resources mentioned above can be found here:
+All Northwestern students are also eligible to access support at no cost though TimelyCare, a virtual mental health platform that provides counseling, health coaching and 24/7 on-demand services.

 https://www.northwestern.edu/counseling/